apache/opendal/core/src/docs/rfcs/0000_chain_based_operator_api.md

 # Guide-level explanation

-In this proposal, I plan to introduce chain based `Operator` API to make them more firendly to use:
+In this proposal, I plan to introduce chain based `Operator` API to make them more friendly to use:

 ```rust
 let bs = op.read_with("path/to/file")